 - Hiring a DWI Attorney

-Texas Driver’s License Suspension for DWI Arrest
+Texas Driver’s License Suspensions

-A cost that you may incur early on in the process is obtaining an occupational driver's license should your driver's license get supended.
+A cost that you may incur early on in the process is obtaining an occupational driver's license should your driver's license get suspended.
 When you get arrested for DWI, you can have a license suspension for two different reasons.
 This is a topic for another page, but the license hearing can be an effective tool, even if you do not prevail.
 This is because the license hearing can be a valuable tool to gather information for your criminal case.
 The important deadline is 15 days.
 You have 15 days from the date of your arrest to request a license hearing.
 Here are the two reasons in which a license suspension can flow from your DWI arrest:

 - You refused to take a breath or a blood test